 How to Make Vegan Chocolate Raspberry Truffles

-How to Make a Double Boiler
+How to Make a Double Boiler for Vegan Dark Chocolate Truffles

 Place a glass or stainless steel bowl over a pot that has about 1-2 inches of water in it.
 The size of your pot determines how much water you’ll need.
-There needs to be enough water to boil, so it will create steam to heat the bowl that will melt the chocolate.
+There needs to be enough water to boil, so it will create steam to heat the bowl which melts the chocolate.
 Leave 2-3 inches of room between the water and the bottom of the bowl so you don’t have direct contact.
 The bowl needs to fit into the pot to create a seal so the boiling water or steam doesn’t squirt out.
 Then just boil the water!

 To toast shredded coconut, put the needed amount on a baking tray in a preheated oven at 350 F (180 C) for 5-10 minutes.
 Don’t walk away because they’ll toast quickly.
 If you’re using a large amount and you notice the edges are browning but not the middle, then stir the coconut around and let it continue toasting in the oven until it’s lightly browned.